gofynd/fdk-client-kotlin/documentation/platform/CONFIGURATION.md

-It gives all enabled currency list for the current sales channel.
+Get a list of currencies supported in the current sales channel.
+Moreover, get the cuurency that is set as the default one in the application.

 *Returned Response:*